 SFP doesn’t fundamentally change the Amazon shopping experience, but it does bring more products to the attention of Prime subscribers.

-Shoppers who subscribe to Prime have a strong preference for products with the Prime badge, and might click the checkbox to filter results to Prime only, or simply look for the Prime badge in the results to mentally filter the items.
+Shoppers who subscribe to Prime have a strong preference for products with the Prime badge.
+They might click the checkbox to filter results to Prime only, or simply look for the Prime badge in the results to mentally filter the items.

-It could even be a subconscious filter, where the shopper is not specifically looking for Prime products, but seeing the badge still triggers the association with fast gratification.
+It could even be a subconscious filter, where the shopper is not specifically looking for Prime products.
+In this case, seeing the badge still triggers the association with fast gratification.
 Even when casually browsing Amazon, products without the Prime badge can look second-rate when surrounded by Prime listings.

 When the shopper finds a product they like, they make a purchase in the usual way and then it gets passed over to the seller.
 This is where Amazon’s SFP requirements start to kick in.